How To Build Emotional Resilience With These 7 Resilience Exercises

 When you're emotionally resilient, you're able to accept (and enjoy) the fact that you're in the driver's seat when it comes to your own life.
 While you can't change the world around you or how the people in it behave, you have full power over how you respond to your situation and exercising this power can play a massive role in shaping your future.

-If you struggle to accept responsibility and accountability, how do you develop this willingness to view yourself as being in control?
+If you struggle to accept personal responsibility and accountability, how do you develop this willingness to view yourself as being in control?
 One easy but effective tip is to say “I have a choice” every time you encounter a setback or challenge.
 Identify what your choices are (even if they're limited by your context), and then weigh them against each other.
 When you've decided which path to take, pursue it with full conviction and accept that the outcome is largely your responsibility.
 You may be surprised by how freeing this mentality can be.

 6. Mindfulness Exercises